vishalv22/Python/Python/chapter 1/readme.md

 #this will print a random joke.
 ```
-Built in modules contains extra functionalities.
+Built in modules (don't need to install) contains extra functionalities.
 For example to get square root of a number we need to include math module.
 ```bash
 import math
 print(math.sqrt(16)) # 4.0